windbirds/policies/terms.md

 #### CCTV

 Closed-circuit television is use on particular land and sea trips.
-The filmed material can be utilised for law enforcement or Wind Birds video broadcasts.
+The filmed material can be utilised for Law enforcement or Wind Birds video broadcasts.
 Video rights remain of Wind Birds.

 #### Economic Espionage & Wildlife Risk

-We take our business and the protection of wildlife seriously, therefore if at any point we come across industrial espionage (e.g. doing a tour to later operate against us), we will take the proper legal action and report to criminal police.
-In the case of present or future wildlife risk (e.g. doing a tour to obtain the location of eggs for later stealing them), again we will take the proper legal action and report to criminal police.
-Both acts under Portuguese law are serious crimes, and you may face imprisonment until presented in Court.
-There will be no refunds on these circumstances.
+We take our business and the protection of wildlife seriously.
+Therefore, if we come across industrial espionage (e.g. doing a tour to later operate against us), we will take the proper legal action and report it to the criminal police.
+In case of present or future wildlife risk (e.g. doing a tour to obtain the location of eggs for later stealing them), we will take the proper legal action and report to the criminal police.
+Both acts under Portuguese Law are serious crimes, and you may face imprisonment until presented in Court.
+There will be no refunds in these circumstances.

 #### Anti-corruption

-You as a customer or potential customer will not receive or will be offered any bribe, kickback, payment, gift, or thing of value from any of our employees or agents in connection with our company.
-Reasonable gifts and entertainment provided in the ordinary course of business operation do not violate the above restriction (e.g. souvenir, merchandising, digital services).
-We extend this policy to members of the public, politicians and finance sector, where our services cannot be offered for free or at a rebate.
+As a customer or potential customer, you will not receive any bribe, kickback, payment, gift, or thing of value from any of our employees or agents in connection with our company.
+Reasonable gifts and entertainment provided in the ordinary business operation do not violate the above restriction (e.g. souvenirs, merchandising, digital services).
+We extend this policy to the public, politicians and the finance sector members, where we cannot offer our services for free or at a rebate.

 #### Political Campaign Activities

-Our services and media content cannot be used for political campaign activities or political parties gain, nor we provide those services.
+Politicians cannot use our services and media content for political campaign activities or political gain, nor do we provide those services.
 The services provided by the public sector are apolitical, and we would like to keep them that way.

-#### Nondiscriminatory Pricing
+#### Non-discriminatory Pricing

-Prices and services are provided in a non-discriminatory standard, i.e. equal price regardless of origin, residence, the gender of the clients.
-The opposite is a common practice among travel businesses but forbidden under law, report it to authorities and EU SOLVIT.
+We provide pricing and services in a non-discriminatory standard, i.e. equal price regardless of origin, residence, the gender of the clients.
+The opposite is a common practice among travel businesses but forbidden under Law.
+Please report it to authorities and EU SOLVIT.

-Discounts may be provided in some services based on the selling channel or for minors, based on their age.
+Wind Birds may provide discounts on some services based on the selling channel or for minors based on age.

 #### PCI SSC Data Security Standards Compliance

-To provide a real-time payment and booking system Wind Birds, Lda complies with PCI-SSC DSS.
+To provide a real-time payment and booking system, Wind Birds, Lda complies with PCI-SSC DSS.
 Therefore we do not store financial records and payment card data.
 All this information is transmitted between the client browser and our bank.
-For our record, we keep the transaction authorization hash code, amounts charged and timestamp.
+For our record, we keep the transaction authorisation hash code, amounts charged and timestamp.

-The stored data still allows us to recharge the client credit/debit card in the event of failure to provide payment at require times.
+The stored data still allows us to recharge the client's credit/debit card in the event of failure to provide payment at the required times.

 This compliance guarantees that we are not a client financial data breach point.

 #### Lost Property

- In the unfortunate event of lost property, clients of the specific tour will be contacted.
-Returning lost property generates a cost, the client is responsible for these costs.
+In the unfortunate event of lost property, Wind Birds will contact clients of the specific tour.
+Returning lost property generates costs, and the client is responsible for these costs.

 #### Digital Certificates & Timestamping

 The website [windbirds.co](https://windbirds.co/) with a valid SSL Certificate holds legal documents for Wind Birds, Lda and guarantees secure communication between clients and us.

-Under Portuguese Law documents electronically signed by our management with "Cartao de Cidadão" (Portuguese Citizen iD Card) have legal value.
+Under Portuguese Law and EU regulations, documents electronically signed by our management with "Cartao de Cidadão" (Portuguese Citizen iD Card) have legal value.
 A copy of such document is stored on windbirds.co and is accessible via QR Code imprinted on the document.
-Note that this documents to be valid require as well to be digital sign by an Timestamping Authority.
+Note that these documents, to be valid, require a digital sign by a Timestamping Authority and a SCAP (Sistema de Certificação de Atributos Profissionais) authentication.

 #### External Observer/Researcher/Law Enforcement Agent Charge

-A person that is not our staff or a client for recreation purpose, which travels on our boats and vans for an external professional reason (e.g. research funded by EU, law enforcement in mission.), that records by any form, any information related to vessel/vehicle, geolocation, audio, video and other forms of media, as well species, technical and other data is demanded to pay two hundred and fifty euros per hour.
+A person that is not our staff or a client for recreation purpose, which travels on our boats and vans for an external professional reason (e.g. research funded by EU, Law enforcement in mission.), that records by any form, any information related to vessel/vehicle, geolocation, audio, video and other forms of media, as well species, technical and other data is demanded to pay two hundred and fifty euros per hour.
 Moreover, in slots of an hour (i.e. for a trip of 2h10 minutes shall pay 3-hour slots, that is €750).
 Such travels have to be authorised by Wind Birds, Lda management and fully paid 48 hours in advance.
 That person is required to contract an independent personal accident insurance, as Wind Birds, Lda insurances do not cover non-leisure activities.

 #### Mobile Alerts